Study Day, Saturday 9 February 2019, 2.00-5.30 p.m.

 Oliver Goldstein, Trinity Hall, Cambridge

 One of William Blake's most famous poems from Songs of Experience begins with the line: ‘O Rose thou art sick.’
-This lecture will consider the ways poets such as Blake, Wordsworth, Keats and Tennyson engaged with a ‘sick’ natural world under the conditions of industrial modernity.
+This lecture will consider the ways poets such as Blake, Wordsworth, Keats, Tennyson and Christina Rossetti engaged with a ‘sick’ natural world under the conditions of industrial modernity.
 How did their nature poetry contemplate questions of beauty and waste?
 And how might their verse help us to think about climate change and environmental crisis today?